 A videodisc or optical disc is a silver object which looks like a gramophone record.
 Information is engraved on its surface.
 The information is read off each separate track by a laser beam within a videodisc player.
 This provides a virtually indestructible storage format which is not damaged by dust, normal changes of temperature, electric currents, damp or insects.
-As described below, IV is characterised by two key concepts: 'random access'' and 'branching'.

 A videodisc can hold a very large quantity of information.
 A standard disc can play moving film for 36 minutes per side in interactive mode or hold 54,000 separate pictures per side, or a combination of these.
 It can store at least 300 megabytes of information per side.
-This means that it would be possible to store the whole of the Encyclopaedia Britannica, pictures and words, on about two thirds of one side of a videodisc.